Chief Inspector Armand Gamache: Books

-There are a total of 18 books in the series, all published by Minotaur Books, an imprint of St. Martin's Press.
-The first book was released in 2005, in the U.S., with the most recent in 2022.
+There are a total of 19 books in the series, all published by Minotaur Books, an imprint of St. Martin's Press.
+The first book was released in 2005, in the U.S., with the most recent in 2024.
 There is also a short novella called The Hangman which features Inspector Gamache and is set in Three Pines.
 This does not form part of the series and was written as a simple story for adults learning to read English.
 Gamache also appears briefly as a minor character in State of Terror (2021), a political thriller co-written with Hillary Clinton.
+The Black Wolf, number 20 in the series, is expected to be published October 28, 2025.

 Awards and recognition

 In addition to numerous books making it to the New York Times Bestseller List, Penny has won multiple awards for the book series.
-She has won the Anthony and the Agatha Awards 5 times each and the Canadian Arthur Ellis Award twice.
+She has won the Anthony and the Agatha Awards five times each and the Canadian Arthur Ellis Award twice.
 She was also a finalist for the Edgar Award for How The Light Gets In.
 The books have also earned her numerous Macavity Awards, and been nominated for numerous others.